FHA Well Water Testing in North Carolina

 FHA Well Flow Rate Requirements

 FHA loans require that a private well deliver adequate water flow to support the household.
 Existing wells must demonstrate flow rates between 3 and 5 gallons per minute (GPM).
 Where pressurized storage is provided, the system must make 720 gallons of water available to each connected existing dwelling during a continuous four-hour period.
+FHA files may also require confirmation that the well can deliver an adequate water supply to the home.
+Flow-rate or yield issues usually come up when the appraiser, lender, or underwriter requests additional support on the property’s water system.

+When needed, flow-rate testing can be coordinated alongside water quality testing so the file is more complete and the closing process stays organized.
 For shared wells, the system must serve no more than four living units, with a shut-off valve on each service line so individual properties can be isolated without disrupting service to others.
+Flow rate testing is often performed alongside water quality testing for FHA transactions, especially when the underwriter or appraiser specifies it as a condition.

 How FHA Water Test Validity Works (90-Day Rule)